Safe Rollouts

 Guardrails are analyzed for failure using one-sided sequential testing, allowing you to roll back as soon as statistical significance is reached without fear of false positives.
 Your safe rollout is automatically monitored for implementation errors with sample ratio mismatch and multiple exposures checks.

-The safe rollout monitoring interface includes a time series graph that shows how your guardrail metrics are performing over time.
-This graph displays two key values:
+The safe rollout monitoring interface includes a time series graph showing how your guardrail metrics perform over time.
+The graph displays two key values:

 Metric Boundary